-- Used appropriate responses to the student's stage of learning; assessed and responded to the student's understanding of the teaching points - Provided clear directions in the lesson and instructions for practice - Helped the student incorporate correct stylistic interpretation (for example articulations, dynamics, rubato, etc.) - Kept the lesson on task with good teacher/student communication
+- Used appropriate responses to the student's stage of learning; assessed and responded to the student's understanding of the teaching points - Provided clear directions in the lesson and instructions for practice - Helped the student incorporate correct stylistic interpretation (for example, articulations, dynamics, rubato and the like.) - Kept the lesson on task with good teacher/student communication

-In the final lesson of this series, video record a 15-minute (maximum) excerpt with the same student finishing and polishing the piece (e.g., the Andante) presented in the first lesson.
+In the final lesson of this series, video record a 15-minute (maximum) excerpt with the same student finishing and polishing the same song presented in the first lesson (for example, a folksong).
 If time permits, include any other lesson elements that you would use.
 NAME THIS VIDEO TPP31C.

-Your video recordings will be evaluated using the following guidelines:
+Your video recording will be evaluated using the following guidelines: